Discussing Progress

 · Stimulate interest in problems

-· Help participants express their
+· Help participants express their ideas

 · Identify and explore a problem